15 – 17 September 2017

 “Heart of the Matter Deep Listening, Dreaming and Joining the Dance”

-CASSE is proud to announce that Pamela Nathan, Director of CASSE’s Aboriginal Australian Relations Program, will be the keynote speaker at the Royal Australian and New Zealand College of Psychiatrists’ (RANZCP) Faculty of Psychotherapy Conference 2017.
+CASSE is proud to announce that Pamela Nathan, Director of CASSE’s Aboriginal Australian Relations Program, and Ken Lechleitner, Research Officer – CAAC/CASSE Men’s Shed Research Project, will be keynote speakers at the Royal Australian and New Zealand College of Psychiatrists’ (RANZCP) Faculty of Psychotherapy Conference 2017.
 With the theme of ‘The Heart of the Matter: Deep listening, Dreaming and Joining the Dance’, the conference will be held from Friday 15 September to Sunday 17 September 2017 at Ayers Rock Resort, Uluru, NT.

 Click here for full Program